Vera027/TodoList/README.md

-#  Build a Todo app using Django
+#  Build a To-do app using Django